mdelcorvo/nano_sniffer/README.md

 Nano Sniffer is a bioinformatics tool for detecting copy number variations (CNVs) in Oxford Nanopore Technologies (ONT) amplicon sequencing data using a negative control and intra-sample normalization.

-It is specifically designed for targeted regions such as TP53 and BRCA genes in long-read sequencing datasets.
+It is specifically designed for targeted regions in long-read sequencing datasets.

 **Keywords:** nanopore, ONT, CNV, amplicon sequencing, long-read sequencing, bioinformatics